 1. Enable you to invest without geographic barriers

 When it comes to operations, real estate will always need a local presence.
-But with a property management company, you don’t have to be an expert on home ownership or the area where your investment is located.
+But with a residential property management company, you don’t have to be an expert on home ownership or the area where your investment is located.

 For example: If you’ve lived in Miami your entire life, you probably don’t know what kind of winter preparation and maintenance a house in Chicago will require.
 A local property manager will know how to best optimize the maintenance and marketing of your property for where it’s located.